 - Driving activity to Spotify is really important as it increases the chances to be included in algorithm playlists.
 Create the Artist Pick playlist, share in social networks whatever you can from your profile heats up the algorithms.
 IMPORTANT: Every share has to be from the Spotify app or desktop app, not copy/pasting links.

 - During at least a week before release it’s so important that you get profile followers in Spotify.
-The more people follows your profile, the more chances there are to be included in the release radar.
+The more people follows your profile, the more chances there are to be included in release official playlists.
 Invite your friends and family to follow!

 - New Music Friday is purely editorial, not algorithmic so we’ll present the new release to be included.
 It’s mildly important but not our main goal – the important ones are the playlists that pull from algorithms.
 The difference is that the music is held during more time and generates constant activity – NMF is only 7 days and unspecific to genres and audience.

 - We aim to Discovery Weekly, Release Radar or others like Fresh Finds.
 We’ve got extra power there as in playlists like Fresh Finds the set up from the algorithms are based on independent playlists like ours, so they pull our newest additions to feed their playlists.

 - Be sure to make your own submission of the song from the Spotify For Artists Dashboard to appear in Release Radar.

 Let’s wrap it up and keep it simple; this is the structure of our goals in Spotify.